MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 1. Ensure that you're starting with a clean chat session.

     Chat sessions help to organize your interactions with GitHub Copilot.
 Each session maintains its own context, allowing you to focus on specific tasks or issues.
 The conversation history within a session provides continuity, enabling GitHub Copilot to build on previous interactions for more accurate and relevant responses.
-This chat conversation will focus on analyzing and resolving the two security vulnerabilities assigned to you in the ContosoShopEasy application.
+This chat conversation focuses on analyzing and resolving the two security vulnerabilities assigned to you in the ContosoShopEasy application.
 After you complete your analysis of the GitHub issues using GitHub Copilot's Ask mode, you can use the same conversation to help implement code changes using GitHub Copilot's Agent mode.
 GitHub Copilot can use the detailed analysis from the Ask mode to inform its code generation in the Agent mode, ensuring that the fixes align with the identified vulnerabilities and recommended remediation strategies.

     If needed, you can start a new chat session by selecting the **New Chat** button (the **+** icon at the top of the Chat panel).

 #### Analyze SQL Injection Vulnerability

 The SQL injection vulnerability exists in the ProductService.cs file and potentially in the ProductRepository.cs file.
-You'll analyze both files to understand the full scope of the vulnerability.
+You analyze both files to understand the full scope of the vulnerability.

 Use the following steps to analyze the SQL injection vulnerability: